achicks15/CorrFunction_NMRRelaxation/README.md

 # Outline of Code:
 1. Calculate the backbone N-H bond vectors
-    -a.
+ a.
 Load trajectory using mdtraj
 2. Calculate the angular correlation functions, C(t) = <P_2(NH(t+t0)*NH(t0))>, where P2 is the 2nd order Legendre polynomials
-3. Fit correlation functions to a sum of exponentials -a.
-Use a model fitting procedure if you don't know how many exponentials you need to fit -b.
+3. Fit correlation functions to a sum of exponentials
+ a.
+Use a model fitting procedure if you don't know how many exponentials you need to fit
+ b.
 Or fix the fit to a set sum of exponentials
 4. Direct fourier transform fitted amplitudes and correlation times to get the spectral densities
 5. Calculate the NMR relaxation parameters for a specified magnetic field